The Zap Your PRAM Conference

 Jes Sherborne

-Head of ZS Associates software development group in Chicago
+Head of ZS Associates software development group in Evanston

 Peter Sikking